Valid Inference After Causal Discovery: Acknowledgements

 \section{Acknowledgements}

-We thank Dan Malinsky and Ben Recht for several inspiring discussions and helpful feedback.
-This work was supported in part by the Mathematical Data Science program of the Office of Naval Research under grant number N00014-18-1-2764.
+We thank Dan Malinsky, Ben Recht, and Bin Yu for several inspiring discussions and helpful feedback.
+This work was supported in part by the Vannevar Bush Faculty Fellowship program under grant number N00014-21-1-2941.
+Y. W. was supported in part by the Office of Naval Research under grant number N00014-23-1-2590, the National Science Foundation under Grant No. 2231174, No. 2310831, No. 2428059, and a Michigan Institute for Data Science Propelling Original Data Science (PODS) grant.